muradkarakas/chipingo/README.md

 A sad story.

 We, one of my friends and me, decided to develop a new application a year ago (January 2014).
-The intention was to develop an application to get peoples's ideas.
+The intention was to develop an application to get people's ideas.
 We came to this idea because of the lack of twitter app.
 As you know, twitter provides users a good environment to share their ideas but does not provide a way to count how many of users have same idea.

 I already developed first prototype of my application using these technologies; Cassandra and MySQL as database layer, drupal as CMS and Hadoop & Pig for analyse tool.